-There are several companies with sustainable competitive advantage examples that turned them great.
+There are several companies with a sustainable competitive advantage example that turned them great.
 A strong competitive advantage lasts long.
 Competitiveness, market, business model, environment, customer preferences, and technology, as well as a competitive advantage, exists with time.
 The business will not work today, what does tomorrow work?

 Competitive advantage is another reason that corporations tend to duplicate each other.
 If you develop a successful product, it will be quickly mimicked.
 If you develop an effective marketing strategy it will be copied.